 Patient and Lay Group Members

-The PLG has nine lay members, who are unpaid volunteers from a wide range of backgrounds, serving as individuals rather than on behalf of any organisation.
+The PLG is made up of both lay and professional members.
+Lay members, who are unpaid volunteers from a wide range of backgrounds, serve as individuals rather than on behalf of any organisation.
 There are also a number of medical members of the PLG who have a keen interest in improving the needs of surgical patients.
 They can also provide technical advice and a medical perspective on issues discussed by the PLG.

 Joan BedlingtonJoan is a founder member and governor of the National Liver Patient Support Charity, LIVErNORTH.
 She is particularly interested in the patient and the public involvement in medical research.
 Her personal involvement in research projects includes: NIHR Health Protection Research Unit Liver Theme Steering Committee; NIHR Leeds In Vitro Diagnostics Co-operative; NIHR Blood & Transplant Research Unit – Organ Donation & Transplantation; Lay Reviewer for NIHR EME & NETSCC; Member of NHSBT Liver Patient Group; Lay plus member of Newcastle & North Tyneside 2 Research Ethics Committee.
 Through LIVErNORTH Joan organises and encourages PPI/E for various projects – reviewing research proposals, patient information sheets, consent forms, lay summaries, and information leaflets.
 Her other interests include travelling, music, theatre, social history, and genealogy.